-Honey Bee removal is what we are all about, we are specialists in bee removal and bee relocation.
-Simply we remove bees from places they should not be, we then relocate these bees to somewhere more suitable on or off site.
+Live honey bee removal is what we are all about, we are specialists in live bee removal and bee relocation.
+Simply we remove bees from places they should not be, and relocate these bees to somewhere more suitable on or off site.

 We do not kill the bees, we do everything to ensure their survival.

 We don’t use insecticide to kill the bees before we remove the wax, honey and brood, all of which would then need to be disposed of as toxic waste.

 We remove bees from places ordinary bee keepers can’t deal with and not insured to do, and most pest controllers know little about.

-The honey bees may either be a newly landed bee swarm or an established honey bee colony – does not matter if the bees are in a place they should not be we move the bees out and into a new home.
+The honey bees may either be a newly arrived bee swarm or an established honey bee colony thats been there for many years.
+No matter the circumstances we can move the bees out and into a new home.

 If you need a properly insured pest controlling beekeeper to remove a honey bee swarm we can do that for you.